-Very experienced all round journalist with ten years experience - many of from Danish Broadcasting Corporation (DR) - equivalent to BBC in Denmark.
+Very experienced all round journalist with 12 years experience - most at Danish Broadcasting Corporation - equivalent to BBC in Denmark.
 Worked for DR's "Deadline" (similar to Newsnight) for four years and "Orientering" - similar to BBC Radio 4 - for seven years.
 Still working for Orientering part time.
 But can't get tied down so about 2/3 of the time - been freelancing for 10 years.
 Need new challenges every day.
 Worked for two years as London Correspondent for several clients.
 I covered British current affairs for Orientering and Danish Broadcasting Corp. radio news.
 For SBS Broadcasting I covered The Premier League.
 Still covering UK and Ireland for DBC.
-I have done loads os radio and TV live reporting for the two main TV Channels in Demark as well as BBC, Canadian Broadcasting Corp, CBS Radio, Fox News, RTE (Irish TV and Radio) and Al Jazeera.
+I have done lots of radio and TV live reporting for the two main TV Channels in Demark as well as BBC, Canadian Broadcasting Corp, CBS Radio, Fox News, RTE (Irish TV and Radio) and Al Jazeera.
 Currently work for Orientering and do a football podcast as well as work for two national papers.
 Also directing a TV doc for DR2 (similar to BBC2) on an emerging nationalist party Nye Borgerlige.
 They look quite secure in entering Danish Parliament in the next elections.
 I have covered Danish society from top to bottom.
 At the top of society I have reported from parliament and on the Danish royal family.
 I am the leading journalist in Denmark when it comes to nationalism in Europe and I am finishing a book now on the subject where I have intreviewed key persons from Front National, Golden Dawn, UKIP, Sweden Democrats, Vlaams Belang, NPD, Sinn Fein, Republican Sinn Fein, SNP, Lega Nord to name just some of them.
 I have written a book on hooliganism in Denmark and Europe as well.
 I do a lot of work on football culture - mostly fan culture, fan rights, football politics such as club structure, policing etc. Right now in a weekly podcast and a blog. https://www.nordicbet.dk/da/blog/genpres-podcast/ BA in Journalism at University of Southern Denmark, January 2006.
 The Danish journalism education is designed in a way that you’re a fully trained journalist when you get the BA degree.
 On top of extensive training in written journalism, radio and TV, the studies at University of Southern Denmark are very academic and focus on sociology, economy, and political science.
 39 years.
 Currently living in central Copenhagen with my wife and our 6-year-old daughter.